jyang001/DarkGDK2D-tictactoe/README.md

 ## How to Run
 * Put the files into a folder and put the folder in the Documents\Visual Studio 2008\Projects directory.
 All files including the .bmp files must be in the folder for the game to load properly.
+* Load the 'Tic Tac Toe.vcproj' file
 * To run the game simply run the Main.cpp